ctx42/jsontype/README.md

 // 42 (uint)
 ```

+## Type Registry

-The `Decoders` for most built-in types are provided by the module.
+The package-level registry provides converters for the following types:

 - `int`
 - `int8`